UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer4-response.md

 >3.
 It would be helpful to see Figure 8 with the UNH-RVAT results on the same axes or as additional plots, as they are referred to in the results section and in the conclusions.

+We have added the figure from the UNH-RVAT Reynolds number dependence paper for reference.

 >4.
 Virtual camber of blades is discussed in the results section, where it is suggested it plays a role in Re-convergence.
 Reference 9 is used here, which links to a data repository.
 The claims using this reference are therefore hard to verity.
 Is there an additional source to back this up?